aiSTROM -- A roadmap for developing a successful AI strategy: Strategic AI framework (aiSTROM)

-There are some pointers that we can keep in mind when identifying these problem statements.
-We can look for internal efficiency gaps: where could AI make the organization perform smoother and more efficient?
-Secondly, we can also look at what new AI technologies exist and how these could be of potential use to us (see Section \ref{sec:tech}).
-Looking at competitors may also give us some insight into what is possible; what we should aim to emulate; or what we are competing with.
-Are there new business models on the rise that could replace our services, and should we leverage AI technology to adopt these strategies as well?
+There are a few things that one should keep in mind when identifying these problem statements.
+One could identify internal efficiency gaps: where could AI make the organization perform smoother and more efficient?
+Secondly, what new AI technologies exist and how these could be of potential use to the organization (see Section \ref{sec:tech})?
+Looking at competitors may also provide some insight into what is possible; what should the organization aim to emulate?; or what is the organization competing with?
+Are there new business models on the rise that could replace the currently offered services, and should AI technology be leveraged to adopt these strategies as well?
 For instance, a traditional taxi company might do well to implement an online booking platform in light of competitors such a Grab and Lift.
 A similar inspiration for finding AI projects that create value comes from \citet{baccala2018ai}, who state that AI can create value in three different manners: 1) by automating processing; 2) identifying trends from historic data; and 3) by making intelligent predictions that empower human behaviour.
-Based on current trends we can assume that AI will increasingly form part of business solutions, be it in terms of supporting internal processes or as part of services/products \citep{ransbotham2018artificial}.
+Based on current trends one can assume that AI will increasingly form part of business solutions, be it in terms of supporting internal processes or as part of services/products \citep{ransbotham2018artificial}.

-By forming a team that includes both experts with AI expertise, as well as domain experts, we can come up with the most interesting project ideas.
+By forming a team that includes both experts with AI expertise, as well as domain experts, the most interesting project ideas can be thought of.
 Once this list has been made, the top $n$ projects are selected.
-Here, $n$ could for instance be 3 to 5, unless of course, we are a huge AI-based company.
-When choosing these projects, we most likely will want to maximize the potential impact, given the lowest effort.
+Here, $n$ could for instance be 3 to 5, unless of course, in the case of a huge AI-based company.
+When choosing these projects, one most likely will want to maximize the potential impact, given the lowest effort.
 These top $n$ projects will then be further evaluated and described using the aiSTROM framework laid out in the next subsections.
-This will provide us with an analysis that will provide insight into how we can successfully manage the implementation of AI projects that fit into our corporate strategy, and ensure that they provide value.
-By identifying which projects to focus on, our time and resources are used efficiently.
+This will result in an analysis that will provide insight into how the implementation of AI projects can be successfully managed, fit into the corporate strategy, as well as ensure that it provides value.
+By identifying which projects to focus on, time and resources are used efficiently.